Skip to main content

 Colorado Surety Bond Questions

-How much does a Colorado auto dealer bond cost?
+How much does a Colorado money transmitter bond cost?

-Can I get a Colorado surety bond with poor credit?
+Can I get a Colorado surety bond with bad credit?

 Yes.
-Many Colorado bond types -- particularly small license bonds and permit bonds -- are available regardless of credit history.
-For larger bonds like performance bonds or high-amount dealer bonds, rates will be higher for applicants with credit challenges, but approval is still possible.
-We work with sureties that specialize in applicants who have been turned down elsewhere.
+Smaller bonds like auto salesperson bonds ($15,000), collection agency bonds ($12,000), and municipal contractor bonds under $10,000 are often available regardless of credit.
+For larger bonds, rates will be higher -- expect 5-10% of the bond amount versus 1-3% for applicants with strong credit.
+We work with sureties that specialize in applicants who have been declined elsewhere.

 Official Colorado Resources